 There are so many products these days with hyaluronic acid (HA) - an ingredient said to plump and hydrate skin.
 HA is naturally occurring in the body, and naturally decreases as we age.
 It became trendy as a skincare ingredient because it is used as an injectiable for filler, creating fuller lips and cheekbones when injected.
 But what does HA do in skincare when used topically?

 Hyaluronic acid is hydrophilic, meaning it draws water to itself.
-If you imagine HA particles on the surface of the skin drawing water to themselves, what water do you think the hyaluronic acid is going to draw to itself?
-Even if it's super humid, the closest source is your skin itself, so that’s what it will do.
-It will draw water from your skin and bring it to the surface, temporarily creating a hydrated effect but eventually drying out your skin as that hard earned moisture on the surface inevitably evaporates.
+If you imagine HA particles on the surface of the skin drawing water to themselves, it is going to draw water from the closest water source.
+Often that source is your skin itself, so it will draw water from your skin and bring it to the surface, temporarily creating a hydrated effect but eventually drying out your skin as that hard earned moisture on the surface inevitably evaporates.

-All this is to say, we don’t recommend putting Hyaluronic Acid on your skin.
+All this is to say, we caution against putting Hyaluronic Acid on your skin.
 As a trendy ingredient, anything from foundation to serums to face masks have hyaluronic acid these days, and it is likely drying out your skin and causing some problems, so you may want to look out for this ingredient.

 Okay, so how do we support hydrated, healthy skin that has a greater opportunity to produce lots of HA?
 Thankfully, there are ways to increase the hyaluronic acid that your body produces naturally.